FAR Based Strategies

-For DoD, GSA, and NASA: In August 2020, FAR was updated to implement Section 825 of the FY17 NDAA amending 10 U.S.C.
-2305(a)(3) to modify the requirement to consider price or cost as an evaluation factor for the award of certain multiple-award task-order contracts.
-Section 825 provides that, at the Government’s discretion, solicitations for multiple-award contracts that will be awarded for the same or similar services AND state the Government intends to award a contract to each qualifying offeror do not require price or cost as an evaluation factor for contract award.
+In August 2020, the FAR was updated to implement Section 825 of the FY17 NDAA amending 10 U.S.C.
+2305(a)(3) and modifying requirement to consider price or cost as an evaluation factor for the award of certain multiple-award task-order contracts.
+At the Government’s discretion, solicitations for multiple-award contracts that will be awarded for the same or similar services AND state the Government intends to award a contract to each qualifying offeror do not require price or cost as an evaluation factor for contract award.

 When price or cost is not evaluated during contract award, the contracting officer shall consider price or cost as a factor for the award of each order under the contract.
 See exemptions at FAR 4.1005-2(a)(2), evaluation factors and significant sub-factors at FAR 15.304(c), and ordering at FAR 16.505(b)(2)(i)(G).

 This exception does not apply to solicitations for multiple-award contracts that provide for sole-source orders pursuant to 8(a) of the Small Business Act (15 U.S.C.
 637(a)).

 - All types of supplies and services, to include construction

 - Research and development

 - Advisory and assistance services

 - Engineering services